leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Html attributes are 'location', 'attr2' and 'attr3'
 ```

-The part of the html DOM we are interested in.
-Below it the simplified structure of the tournaments search results.
+Below you will find the simplified HTML structure of the tournaments search results.

 We are after the tournament's url and want to know its id.